 The CSWR has microfilm of the SPANISH ARCHIVES OF NM (SANM I) - Land Records of NM - made from the originals at the New Mexico State Records and Archives (NMSRCA), in Santa Fe.
 Whether you go to Santa Fe or are in Albuquerque, you can only use the microfilm.

-At UNM, See CSWR Anderson F99 L36 1987 for a paper finding guide, and 63 reels at the same Call #.
+At UNM, See CSWR Anderson Reading Room for a paper finding guide.
+The 63 reels of microfilm are at the same Call #.

-(Help: Remember the SANM I guide and reels contain 3 sections of papers):
+Help: The SANM I guide and reels contain 3 sections or sets of land papers:

-*More notes for SANM I - Set 1:
+*More notes for SANM I - Set 1 - Land Records - Twitchell #s:

-Twitchell numbers assigned to Set 1 are from: Ralph E. Twitchell - book - Spanish Archives of New Mexico, Vol. 1, land records, at CSWR Anderson F791 T85, Vol. 1 - has an index and short descriptions of documents for SANM I made by Twitchell in 1914.
+Numbers #s assigned to land documents in SANM I - Set 1 - are from Ralph E. Twitchell's 1914 book - Spanish Archives of New Mexico, Vol. 1, land records, found at CSWR Anderson F791 T85, Vol. 1.
+Book has an index and short descriptions of SANM I documents made by Twitchell.

-English translations of Spanish documents in Set 1, done by the WPA workers, on microfilm, at CSWR Mfilm CD3394 T722 1999, 10 rolls - arranged by Twitchell numbers.
+English translations of Spanish land documents in SANM I - Set 1 only, were done by the WPA workers in the 1930s-40s in Santa Fe and Albuquerque.
+These are available on microfilm, at CSWR Mfilm CD3394 T722 1999, 10 rolls - arranged by their Twitchell numbers #s.

-Chronological Guide for Set 1 - arranged by date, by Julian Josue Vigil, book, at CSWR Anderson F799 L36 1987 chronological guide.
-Helps to understand the land transactions as occurred over time and in relation to other events.
+There is also a Chronological Guide for SANM I - Set 1 - land papers which are arranged by their document date, done by Julian Josue Vigil, available at CSWR Anderson F799 L36 1987 chronological guide.
+Helps to understand the land transactions in relation to other events.

 Tip: The Spanish Archives of New Mexico I and II documents are now on Ancestry.